D-E-F-E-A-T/dotfiles-8/README.md

 ------------

 **Warning:** INSTALL ONLY THE CONFIG YOU NEED FOR EASIER DEBUGGING.
-I AM NOT RESPONSIBLE IF YOUR SYSTEM BREAK BUT IF YOU NEED HELP DEBUGGING AM WILLING TO HELP :stuck_out_tongue_winking_eye:
+I AM NOT RESPONSIBLE IF YOUR SYSTEM BREAK BUT IF YOU NEED HELP WITH DEBUGGING AM WILLING TO HELP :stuck_out_tongue_winking_eye:

 1. Clone this repo.